List of Metroid characters: X Parasites

-The final X Parasites are contained in Elun on the planet ZDR, and midway through Metroid Dread are released by Raven Beak to hinder Samus.
-The bosses Escue, Golzuna, Experiment No. Z-57, as well as the Chozo Soldiers, are all X, and Raven Beak himself is infected by an X after being defeated by Samus.
-The detonation of ZDR at the game's finale presumably marks their extinction.
+The final X Parasites are contained in Elun on the planet ZDR.
+Since Samus is immune to their infection, she is dispatched to investigate.
+The parasites are released by Raven Beak to hinder Samus.
+The bosses Escue, Golzuna, Experiment No. Z-57, as well as the Chozo Soldiers, are all X. After being defeated by Samus, Raven Beak is infected by an X. The detonation of ZDR at the game's finale presumably marks their extinction.